-Our laboratory’s goal is to develop tools which allow conditional fine-tuning of endogenous gene expression levels.
-For example, we have done this through 3'UTR editing.
-Among other things, this tool allows us to address whether an elevation of the level of a given gene is desirable to treat a disease of interest.
-Recently, our laboratory received an ERC Consolidator Grant on generating improved mouse models and treatment venues for Parkinson’s disease.
+We have also already implemented conditional fine-tuning to endogenous gene expression levels, for example, through 3'UTR editing.
+Among other things, this tool allows us to address whether an elevation in the expression of given protein is desirable to model or treat a disease of interest.
+In 2017 our laboratory received an ERC Consolidator Grant on generating improved mouse models and treatment venues for Parkinson’s disease.
 This research lead to several surprising findings, both in the field of neurology with implications in better understanding schizophrenia and in molecular biology culminating in currently ongoing R2B project funded by Business Finland which aims to improve industrial protein production by implementing our unique knowledge on 3’UTRs.